sirius-ms/comet/README.md

 We ask that users of our tools cite the corresponding papers in any resulting publications.</span>*

-COMET (Combinatorial Mass Encoding decoding Tool) is a java-based software framework for the analysis of LC-MS/MS data obtained from an affinity selection-mass spectrometry (AS-MS) workflow where self-encoded libraries were screened.
+COMET (Combinatorial Mass Encoding decoding Tool) is a java-based software framework for the analysis of LC-MS/MS data obtained from an affinity selection-mass spectrometry (AS-MS) experiment where self-encoded libraries were screened.
 The use case focuses mainly on combinatorial libraries where all library compounds represent distinct combinations of predefined building blocks.
 Nevertheless, COMET can also be used in conjunction with natural product libraries as screening libraries.